Get all the information you need about Lufthansa baggage policy, allowance, fees, and restrictions.

 Per the Lufthansa baggage policy for sports bags:

-- This does not apply to flights to/from the United States, Central America, (Panama, Nicaragua, Honduras, Costa Rica, El Salvador, and Belize) and Mexico, or on Economy Class Light fares.
+• This does not apply to flights to/from the U.S., Central America, (Panama, Nicaragua, Honduras, Costa Rica, El Salvador, and Belize) and Mexico, or on Economy Class Light fares

-- Additional piece of ski/water ski/snowboarding equipment, bicycle, golf equipment, fishing equipment, shortboards not exceeding 200cm in length.
+• An additional piece of ski/water ski/snowboarding equipment, bicycle, golf equipment, fishing equipment, and shortboards not exceeding 200cm in length.

-- Sports bags containing bulky sports equipment will incur higher fees, depending on your route.
-This applies to windsurfing equipment, longboards between 200–315cm long, pole vaulting equipment, horse riding gear, rubber dinghies, boats, hang glider, and tandem bicycle—will be charged more.
+• Sports bags containing bulky sports equipment will incur higher fees, depending on your route.
+This applies to windsurfing equipment, longboards between 200–315cm long, pole vaulting equipment, horse riding gear, rubber dinghies, boats, hang glider, and tandem bicycles.

 According to the Lufthansa baggage policy, sports bags are subject to the following weight and size restrictions: